fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

    helm uninstall agent
    ```

-2. Alternatively, if you have installed the Aperture Agent Custom Resource
+2. If you have installed the Aperture Agent Custom Resource, follow the steps
-   separately, follow below steps:
+   below:

    1. Delete the Aperture Agent Custom Resource: